 To some it’s euphoric.
 To most it’s traumatic.
 That fleeting, tension-filled moment, when the first kiss is imminent.
 Euphoria is when the man senses and immediately acts on that moment; tragedy is when the man senses it but freezes in place.
-In the former, the lady is excited that the man took the cue; in the latter, she’s irritated that he didn’t.
-In many ways this scenario plays itself out in the sales process, with the climax being the moment when a close is imminent.
-And it’s just that-a moment!
-It lasts a second but feels like eternity.
-Many sales are lost here.
-The salesperson senses the tension, but caves in to it instead of acting on it.
+In the former, the lady is excited that the man took the cue.
+In the latter, she’s irritated that he didn’t.
+This, in many ways is a scenario that plays itself out in the sales process, with the climax being the moment when a close is imminent.
+So, overcome tension and close.

-From my sessions I have noticed that those who cave into the moment do so because of these reasons: Fear (what if the prospect doesn’t “kiss” me back-I’ll feel hurt from the rejection); Pride (I cannot be seen to be initiating it-the prospect is the one to take up the offer as he needs the product); indifference (the salesperson is so engrossed with his presentation he doesn’t even notice the moment.
+From my sessions I have noticed that those who cave into the moment do so because of these reasons.
+Awareness of them is key to closing sales.
+First, fear (what if the prospect doesn’t “kiss” me back-I’ll feel hurt from the rejection).
+Next, pride (I cannot be seen to be initiating it-the prospect is the one to take up the offer as he needs the product).
+Third, indifference (the salesperson is so engrossed with his presentation he doesn’t even notice the moment.

 But why is it important to be alive and act on this moment of tension?
 Because, research shows that prospects want to be led to a close but will only momentarily let their guard down for this to happen.
-For whatever reason, prospects want to be guided to a close even for something they want; the hawker probably guided you to buying the pair of shoes and the tailor guided you to the design that suits you.
-And it’s not always because we don’t know what it is we want-even when we do know what it is we want, we still allow ourselves to be guided out of it onto something different.
+For whatever reason, prospects want to be guided to a close even for something they want.
+The hawker probably guided you to buying the pair of shoes and the tailor guided you to the design that suits you.
+And it’s not always because we don’t know what it is we want.
+Even when we do know what it is we want, we still allow ourselves to be guided out of it onto something different.